RobinGTM/matmul/README.md

 # Work in progress (that will probably never be done)

-- `MatMul` doesn't handle float over/underflow or NaNs
+- The SAF implementation doesn't handle float over/underflow or NaNs
+- The SAF implementation doesn't handle rounding or error conditions
+- The core processing element pipeline cannot stall: the output FIFO must have enough space for outgoing data when sending a vector, or the hardware may enter an unpredictible state